Public Infrastructure Investments for Space Market Development

-Table \ref{tab:core-module-element-costs} shows a list of core elements comprising a core module as described and, by analogy to roughly similar systems, approximate costs.
-Table \ref{tab:habitat-module-costs} shows the costs for a habitat module.
+Table \ref{tab:core-module-element-costs} shows a list of core elements comprising a core module (i.e., foundational infrastructure) as described and, by analogy to roughly similar systems, approximate costs.
+Table \ref{tab:habitat-module-costs} shows the costs for a habitat module (i.e., enabling infrastructure).
 All figures are expressed in millions of 2025 U.S. dollars and rounded to the nearest million.